Redemptorists: United States

-In 1828 Monsignor Résé, Vicar-General of Cincinnati, visited Europe in search of priests.
+In 1828 Frederick Rese, Vicar-General of Cincinnati, visited Europe in search of priests.
 While at Vienna he secured three priests and three lay brothers; they arrived in New York on 20 June 1832 and began working amongst the people of northern Michigan.
 In 1839 they were called to Pittsburgh to assume charge of the German congregation and from this time the care of German congregations became a prominent element of the Redemptorists in North America.

 The US province was erected in 1850 and one of the first tasks was the establishment of a seminary and the selection of a suitable place for a novitiate.
 Cumberland in Maryland, was chosen for the seminary and Baltimore for the novitiate.
 In 1868 the students were transferred to the new house of studies at Ilchester, Maryland and in 1907 the faculty and the students moved to Esopus, New York, on the Hudson River where a more spacious building had been erected.

 In 1882, the congregation sent priests to the Archdiocese of Washington and eventually established five parishes.
 In 1861 they opened a community in Chicago, Illinois.
 Soon after, due to the many successful missions they had given in the Archdiocese of St. Louis a house was opened at St. Louis.
 In 1871 an important mission house was opened at Roxbury, Boston and was dedicated to Our Lady of Perpetual Help.
 When, in 1883, a new parish was formed, the fathers of the mission church took charge.
 (In 2009, its later basilica, of the same name, hosted the nationally televised funeral of Massachusetts Senator Edward Kennedy, attended by President Barack Obama, three former US presidents and first ladies, among other dignitaries.)

 From 1883 onward, the Redemptorists spread throughout most of North America and are present in a variety of states such as California in the west, Michigan and Illinois in the midwest, Washington, DC, and Baltimore in the northeast and Louisiana, Mississippi and Texas in the south.

 North American Redemptorists are involved in giving parochial missions, social justice, retreats, youth ministry, ministry to adults with special needs, bioethics, publication of religious materials and chaplaincy work as well as outreach to the Hispanic community, ministry amongst the poor, and helping to staff missions in the Caribbean The Denver Province owns Liguori Publications, which publishes books and Liguorian magazine.